E.T. the Extra-Terrestrial

 Plot

 A race of diminutive aliens visit Earth at night to gather plant specimens in a California forest.
-One alien, fascinated by the distant lights of a neighborhood, separates from the group, before U.S. government agents arrive and chase the startled creature.
+One of them, fascinated by the distant lights of a neighborhood, separates from the group, before U.S. government agents arrive and chase the startled creature.
 The aliens are forced to depart before the agents can find them, leaving their lone member behind.
 While the agents search the forest, the creature takes shelter in a shed belonging to the family of ten-year-old Elliott Taylor.
-Initially scared by the creature, who runs away, Elliott spends the following day leaving a trail of Reese's Pieces to lure the alien back to the Taylor's home, where he hides the creature in his room.
+Initially scared by the creature, who runs away, Elliott spends the following day leaving a trail of Reese's Pieces to lure the alien back to the Taylors' home, where he hides the creature in his room.
+The following morning, Elliott feigns illness to stay off school and play with the creature, whom he dubs E.T.
+Elliott eventually introduces E.T. to his older brother, Michael, and five-year-old sister Gertie, who agree to keep E.T. hidden from their hardworking single mother, Mary.